 4. Thermal insulation property

-The PTFE film has excellent moisture permeability, which can transmit the steam discharged from the human body to the outside of the microclimate in time, prevent the water vapor from condensing into liquid water, and reduce the possibility of water conduction heat.
+The breathable insulation membrane has excellent moisture permeability, which can transmit the steam discharged from the human body to the outside of the microclimate in time, prevent the water vapor from condensing into liquid water, and reduce the possibility of water conduction heat.
 Although the surface of the membrane is densely packed with a large number of micro porous membranes, the wind cannot penetrate, effectively preventing air convection.
 Tests show that in a strong wind of 25m/s, the thermal insulation effect of PTFE composite fabric is 30-40% higher than that of traditional down jackets.